Suitable for kids and adults

 The “one slackliner at a time” rule is an important one to go over with kids ahead of time.
 Most kids will all want to jump on the line at the same time, but due to weight restrictions for the line, trees, and ratchets, this is a crucial rule to follow.

 This slackline system can safely hold up to 300 pounds.
 The line itself is strong and durable but overtaxing it could damage it.
-Adults need to monitor the setup and tear down of equipment.
-The line needs to be tensioned by hand and by one person to avoid injury.
+Adults need to monitor the setup and take down of equipment.
+The line needs to be tensioned by hand and by one adult to avoid injury.
 Be aware that loosening the ratchet will result in a “pop” or kickback due to the releasing so much tension.

 As we mentioned, you’ll want to set up the line at knee height and do so tightly, as taut lines will be less wobbly to cross.
 The ground underneath the line needs to be soft, flat, and free of hard or sharp objects, such as rocks or sticks.